This page was printed on Jan 20, 2020. For the current version, visit https://help.shopify.com/en/api/guides/discounts.

 The following examples show three different types of code discounts:

-This example shows how to create a Buy One Get One discount that requires the customer to enter a code at checkout.
-In this case, it lets all customers use this code, and offers a buy one get one discount on the same product.
+This example shows how to create a Spend $100 Get One discount that requires the customer to enter a code at checkout.
+In this case, it lets all customers use this code, and offers a spend $100 and get one discount on the same product.
 You can also change the discount so that it applies to a different product than the original.

 Percentage or fixed-amount discount code